AugustinasKaz/Projects/project1/README.md

-# Project 1
+# Web application for bookstore

 Bookstore application using Python framework Flask and PostgresSQL database.

 Users are able to register, login and logout.
 Bookstore database contains 5000 different books.
-Application also uses GoodReads API to fetch data about each book that  user wants to view
+When logged in users clicks to view a specific book application uses GoodReads API to pull more data about book that application displays to user